 Always do your questions first and theirs second, by saying upfront you have some questions first and then will answer any questions they have later.
 This way they cannot sell specifically to your needs.
 You are in charge and should control the first interview completely.
 Only after they have proven that they are a viable candidate should you start revealing potentially sensitive company information.
 If this person is not a good candidate, you can terminate the interview early and save everyone time.
 Real candidates will need and deserve this sensitive information, but you would not want this to be generally available.
 Good candidates will often try to control the flow of the interview and learn more early.
 You...

-Too often, managers focus solely on the probability of risk or problem happening and ignore far more important factors such as the cost of failure and the ability to actively manage each risk as more is learned.
+Too often, managers focus solely on the probability of a risk or problem happening and ignore far more important factors such as the cost of failure and the ability to actively manage each risk as more is learned.
 To properly manage, business risks must be evaluated and monitored constantly.
 Steps can usually be taken to adjust the three main risk factors before and during any project.

 The three main factors that should be evaluated and tracked are